-This story was originally posted on April 23 of last year.
-As the snow melts on a new spring, however, and those ominous yellow slips start popping up again, we'd just like to remind our dandy readers to reclaim their bicycles from city property before they disappear.
+This story was originally posted on April 23, 2014.
+As the snow melts on a new spring, and those ominous yellow slips start popping up again, we'd just like to remind our dandy readers to reclaim their bicycles from city property before they disappear.
+Note: There are other non-profits that work with the City now to help recycle reclaimed bikes.

 The author wouldn’t mind claiming this tagged-as-abandoned Peugot frame, but the city will either donate it to a non-profit it or send it to become scrap metal.